10 Signs Your Child is Encountering Online Predators 2023

 Signs of Child Targeted by Online Predators

-Parents must be aware of the signs that an online predator may target their child.
+You must be aware of the signs that your child can be a victim of online predators.
 Here are some common signs that your child may be encountering an online predator:

 Unusual Activity on Social Media